Program in Technology and Society

 Annual Symposium.
-Students are required to present their projects/theses to the program students and faculty at an annual symposium.
+Students are required to present their projects/theses to the program students and faculty at an annual symposium held in the spring.
 This provides a mechanism for shared learning as well as for developing the common themes across the program.

 All students are required to undertake a one-term independent research project in IT or Energy and society.
 For A.B. students, this includes a junior paper.
 This may be substituted by a significant component in their senior thesis (at least a chapter).
 It is expected that some of these projects/theses will be jointly supervised by faculty members across the University divisions.
 The project/thesis component requires preapproval of the student's program adviser.

 Certificate of Proficiency

 Students who fulfill the requirements of the program receive a certificate of proficiency in technology and society upon graduation.